DocsaidLab/DocClassifier/README.md

 - **Introduce the ImageNet1K dataset and use the CLIP model for knowledge distillation**

+    Due to the expansion of the dataset size, the original configuration parameters were no longer sufficient to allow the model to converge smoothly.
+Therefore, we made some adjustments to the model.

+    - **Settings**
+        - Num of classes: 1,281,833
+        - Num of epochs: 40
+        - Num of data per epoch: 2,560,000
+        - Batch Size: 1024
+        - Optimizer: AdamW
+        - Setting:
+            - squeeze: Conv2d -> Flatten -> Linear

+    ---

     <div>

     | Name | Dataset | with CLIP | Num_Classes | TPR@FPR=1e-4 | ROC |